I have an issue with wwrite and need assitance, how do I contact support?

 In order to get support via twitter, your iOS device must be configured for a twitter account.
 This can be done via Settings -> Twitter.
 You will need to enter in your twitter credentials for the ability to contact support via twitter.

-wwrite 2.0 is iOS 7 only.
-I am running an iPad with iOS 6 on it.
+wwrite 3.0 is iOS 10 only.
+I am running a device that cannot be upgraded past iOS 9.
 Will I get the update?

 How do I get files onto my iPad?

 There are a couple of ways to accomplish this.

 The first is to email yourself a file and copy and paste the contents into a new file.

 The second is to use iTunes.
 Once your iPad is plugged in, you can click on the ‘Apps’ tab at the top.
 Then you can click on ‘wwrite’.
 Finally you can click on the ‘Add’ button and find the file you want to import.
 You can only import individual files at this moment.